whichape/sosol-graphql-api/README.md

 ## Prisma migrations

-Prisma migrations need to be run locally by setting the .env file accordingly and the running `npx prisma migrate dev` or `npx prisma migrate deploy`.
+Prisma migrations need to be run locally by setting the .env file accordingly and then running `npx prisma migrate dev` or `npx prisma migrate deploy`.
+They can't be run from within docker because there aren't sufficient permissions in the container.